2002 NCAA National Collegiate women's ice hockey tournament

 The 2002 NCAA National Collegiate Women's Ice Hockey Tournament involved four schools playing in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 The tournament began on March 22, 2002, and ended with the championship game on March 24.
+The Minnesota Duluth Bulldogs defeated the Brown Bears 3–2 for their second straight national championship.

 Qualifying teams

 The at-large bids, along with the seeding for each team in the tournament, were announced on Sunday, March 17.